| Aragorn opened the door wearing

 edged weaponwould have made a cleaner cut."

-"A candlestick," said Eowyn.
-She took one of the ornate
+"A candlestick, perhaps," said Eowyn.
+She lifted one

-silver candlesticks from the table and swung it lightly towards
+of the ornate candlesticks from the table and swung it lightly

-the back of the chair.
-It fitted the damaged wood perfectly.
+towards the back of the chair.
+Its bevelled edge fitted the damaged

 "And there is a candlestick missing," said Legolas.